Architecture in Asia

 This program is open to all KU and non-KU students who have completed their first year of study.
 Priority is given to KU Architecture students who have completed ARCH 208 or ARCH 502 and Interior Architecture students who have completed IA 208.

-Jae D. Chang is a Professor at the School of Architecture & Design of the University of Kansas.
-He also serves as the Associate Chair for the Department of Architecture.
+Jae D. Chang is a Professor and Associate Dean at the School of Architecture & Design of the University of Kansas.
 He received his Master and Doctorate in Architecture from the University of Michigan.
 Dr. Chang has worked with universities and companies in the US and internationally on research in healthy environments and environmentally responsive design.

-Kapila D. Silva is a Professor and Associate Dean of DEIB at the School of Architecture and Design at the University of Kansas.
+Kapila D. Silva is a Professor and Associate Dean at the School of Architecture and Design at the University of Kansas.
 He has taught at the University of Wisconsin-Milwaukee, from where he received a doctorate in architecture, and at the University of Moratuwa in Sri Lanka, from where he received professional architectural education.
-Dr. Silva’s research, in its broadest sense, focuses on the social, cultural, and psychological dimensions of architecture, urbanism, and historic preservation, with a specific focus on non-Western traditions.
-In narrower terms, his research has so far been on global heritage conservation and management, addressing theoretical and pragmatic issues related to UNESCO’s World Heritage Program, which attempts to preserve and manage historic monuments and sites with outstanding universal value.
-He is the lead editor of Asian Heritage Management: Contexts, Concerns, and Prospects (Routledge, 2013) and Cultural Landscapes of South Asia (Routledge, 2017), The Routledge Handbook on Historic Urban Landscapes in the Asia-Pacific (Routledge, 2020), and The Routledge Handbook on Cultural Landscape Heritage in the Asia-Pacific (Routledge, 2022).
+Dr. Silva has published several books on heritage conservation and management related to UNESCO’s World Heritage Sites in the Asia-Pacific region.

 For more information contact: